Does Renters Insurance Cover Water Damage?

-Flood insurance usually is a separate policy designed to help protect your rental and belongings if they are damaged in a flood.
+Flood insurance usually is a separate policy designed to help protect your rental and belongings if they are damaged in flood.
 This stand-alone flood insurance policy can be added to your coverage as a rider or add-on.

-It’s especially important to have this add-on if your unit or apartment is on the ground floor, below the ground, or the first floor.
+It’s especially important to have this add-on if your unit or apartment is on the ground floor, below the ground, or on the first floor.

 |Damage From:||Damage To:|

 |Water from internal sources like plumbing leaks.|

 Yes.
 If there’s a leak from your ceiling and water drizzled from another unit in your building and destroyed your property, you can make a claim with your policyholder.

 For example, if the water leaked onto your expensive couch, laptop, or television, and eviscerated these items, your policy will pay up to the insured limit.